Erin Brockovich (film): Accolades

+Home media

+The film was released on VHS and DVD on August 15, 2000.

+A Blu-ray version debuted on June 5, 2012.
+This was followed by a 4K Blu-ray on August 26, 2025.

 Accuracy

 On her website, Brockovich says the film is "probably 98% accurate".
 While the general facts of the story are accurate, there are some minor discrepancies between actual events and the movie, as well as a number of controversial and disputed issues more fundamental to the case.
 In the film, Erin Brockovich appears to deliberately use her cleavage to seduce the water board attendant to allow her to access the documents.
 Brockovich has acknowledged that her cleavage may have had an influence, but denies consciously trying to influence individuals in this way.
 In the film, Ed Masry represents Erin Brockovich in the car crash case.
 In reality, it was his law partner, Jim Vititoe.
 Brockovich had never been Miss Wichita; she had been Miss Pacific Coast.
 According to Brockovich, this detail was deliberately changed by Soderbergh as he thought it was "cute" to have her be beauty queen of the region from which she came.
 The "not so good employee" who met Brockovich in the bar was Chuck Ebersohl.
 He told Erin about the documents that he and Lillian Melendez had been tasked by PG&E to destroy.

 George Halaby, played by Aaron Eckhart in the film, along with Brockovich's ex-husband Shawn Brown, alleged that she had an affair with Masry.
-They also attempted to file a lawsuit against her for $310,000.
+They tried to extort $310,000 out of them by threatening to go public about the affair.
 Halaby was arrested and the lawyer John Jeffrey Reiner was suspended from practicing, convicted of extortion, and later disbarred.